 Jessica: Yes, that's entirely right.
 That it is a growing conversation, but also a very important conversation, which we need to be having more of.
 Having more flexible workplaces really helps support people who have different needs and different priorities in their lives.
 And that it's gone, to be honest, from being a kind of nice thing that the companies do for social reasons or to make themselves feel better or feel like good corporate citizens.
 It's not just a nice thing.
 Quite simply, it's a business imperative.
 Businesses that are more diverse and more inclusive have better outcomes across a whole range of different metrics.
 That comes from customer engagement all the way through to team engagement.
 Even sometimes in their sales.

 Tanya: We've spent a lot of time talking about Australia, which makes total sense since the three of you are based in Australia and this research is on Australia.
-But this is somewhat generalizable though to other countries around the world, to other populations.
+But this is somewhat generalisable though to other countries around the world, to other populations.
 Do you have a sense of

 what that's going to look like outside of Australia?

 David: Absolutely.
 It's a global trend.
 Essentially what we're looking at here is structural change in the workplace, and often that change is brought about by technology.
-We're seeing across the US and Europe and other industrialized countries that technology is changing the way we work.
+We're seeing across the US and Europe and other industrialised countries that technology is changing the way we work.
 It's not leading to mass unemployment.
 In fact, the opposite.
 We're seeing very low unemployment rates, but it is changing the kind of skills that we need to be effective in the workplace.